 Categories

 Phillis Wheatley

 Season 5’s Poetry Gals kicks off with the Gal Pals in honor of National Poetry Month. with guest Barb Conlin.
 Bonnie’s choice?
 Phillis Wheatley, who is considered the first African-American author of a published book of poetry.
-Show Notes & Extras Bonnie’s YouTube Show: Circle City Seeds Images About The Gal’s Guide Podcast What if […]
+Show Notes & Extras Bonnie’s YouTube Show: Circle City Seeds About The Gal’s Guide Podcast What if you […]

+Categories